 Introduce yourself to other people in the class and meet up outside of class to study and work on homework.
 Be sure that you don't copy answers, but learn from each other and then write the answers on your own.
 Compare lecture notes to be sure you copied everything correctly.
 Ask each other questions and explain material to each other.
-Calculus-After-Hours is for 100-level calculus students, but it makes the math department a happening place - it's a great place to meet up with your classmates.
+The math/stats department is a happening place in the evenings- it's a great place to meet up with your classmates.